 Wat Phu Khao Thong

-There is no fee to enter Ayutthaya Historical Park, however most of the sites charge a small fee of around 50 baht or less.
+There is no fee to enter the Historical Park; however most of the sites charge a small fee of around 50 baht or less.

 It is also important to remember that although these are ruined sites they are still seen as sacred monuments to Buddhists, therefore please remain respectful, never climb on a Buddha statue, and please follow the dress code of covering shoulders and wearing long pants or skirts.

-Have you been to Ayutthaya Historical park?
-If so let me know what you though by commenting down below and if you enjoyed this blog check out my other pages and subscribe to be the first to check out my new posts.
+Have you been to Ayutthaya?
+If so let me know what you thought by commenting down below and if you enjoyed this article then subscribe or follow me on your favourite social media to be the first to hear about my new posts.